guilload/guilload.github.io/_posts/2014-06-28-python-string-interning.md

 #### Avoiding large *.pyc* files

-So why `'a' * 21 is 'aaaaaaaaaaaaaaaaaaaaa'` does not evaluate to `True`?
+So why does `'a' * 21 is 'aaaaaaaaaaaaaaaaaaaaa'` not evaluate to `True`?
 Do you remember the *.pyc* files you encounter in all your packages?
-In fact, Python bytecode is stored in these files.
+Well, Python bytecode is stored in these files.
 What would happen if someone wrote something like this `['foo!'] * 10**9`?
 The resulting *.pyc* file would be huge!
 In order to avoid this phenomena, sequences generated through peephole optimization are discarded if their length is superior to 20.

 #### I know interning

 Now, you know all about Python string interning!

-I’m amazed by how deep in CPython something so anecdotic like string interning got me through.
+I’m amazed at how deep I dug in CPython in order to understand something as anecdotic as string interning.
 I’m also surprised by the simplicity of the CPython API.
-Even though, I’m a poor C developer, the code is very readable, very well documented and I feel like even I could contribute.
+Even though, I’m a poor C developer, the code is very readable, very well documented, and I feel like even I could contribute to it.

 #### Immutability required

 Oh... one last thing, I forgot to mention one **VERY** important thing.
 Interning works because Python strings are immutable.
 Interning mutable objects would not make sense at all and would cause disastrous side effects.

 But wait...
-We know some other immutables objects.
+We know some other immutable objects.
 Integers for instance.
 Well... guess what?

 {% highlight python %}
 >>> x, y = 256, 256